debridge-finance/desdk/README.md

 ## Tracking and executing claims

-After the submission has been confirmed, each elected validator verifies, signs it with its own private key and publishes the signature to the publicly available storage.
-After enough signatures were published, a call to `deBridgeGate.claim()` method may be made on the destination chain to finalize the submission and execute the message.
+After the submission has been confirmed, each elected validator verifies and signs it with its own private key and publishes the signature to the publicly available storage.
+After enough signatures have been published, a call to `deBridgeGate.claim()` method may be made on the destination chain to finalize the submission and execute the message.

 The `claim()` methods expects a variety of args, including the contents of the submission and the signatures.
 To handle this step, an `evm.Claim` object exists, providing handy methods to check the status of the claim and craft a tuple of scalar args (containing encoded values) ready to be passed to the `deBridgeGate`'s `claim()` method in an unopinionated manner.

 Again, the first thing to do is to construct a context with the destination chain: